Code-Institute-Submissions/sammanomar-project3/README.md

 ## Bugs
 When I wrote the proiect.
 I was aetting index errors because I had forgotten that the lists are zero indexed.
-I fixed this br addina size _ 1 where necessarv properly
+I fixed this br addina size _ 1 where necessary properly

 ## Remaining Bugs